 When you have multiple ExpressRoute circuits, you have more than one path to connect to Microsoft.
 As a result, suboptimal routing may happen - that is, your traffic may take a longer path to reach Microsoft, and Microsoft to your network.
 The longer the network path, the higher the latency.
-Latency has direct impact on application performance and user experience.
-This article will illustrate this problem and explain how to optimize routing using the standard routing technologies.
+Latency has direct effect on application performance and user experience.
+This article illustrates this problem and explain how to optimize routing using the standard routing technologies.

-It's important to ensure that when utilizing Microsoft or Public peering that traffic flows over the desired path if you have one or more ExpressRoute circuits, as well as paths to the Internet via an Internet Exchange (IX) or Internet Service Provider (ISP).
-BGP utilizes a best path selection algorithm based on a number of factors including longest prefix match (LPM).
-To ensure that traffic destined for Azure via Microsoft or Public peering traverses the ExpressRoute path, customers must implement the Local Preference attribute to ensure that the path is always preferred on ExpressRoute.
+It's important to ensure that when utilizing Microsoft or Public peering that traffic flows over the desired path if you have one or more ExpressRoute circuits.
+You need to also ensure paths to the Internet use an Internet Exchange (IX) or Internet Service Provider (ISP).
+BGP utilizes a best path selection algorithm based on many factors including longest prefix match (LPM).
+To ensure that traffic destined for Azure through Microsoft or Public peering traverses the ExpressRoute path, you must implement the Local Preference attribute.
+This setting ensures that the path is always preferred on ExpressRoute.

 The default local preference is typically 100.
 Higher local preferences are more preferred.